pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F413H-Discovery/Examples/QSPI/QSPI_ReadWrite_DMA/readme.txt

 @par Example Description

+How to use a QSPI memory in DMA mode.

-This example describes how to erase part of the QSPI memory, write data in DMA mode, read data in DMA mode and compare the result in a forever loop.
+This example describes how to erase part of a QSPI memory, write data in DMA mode, read data in DMA mode and compare the result in an infinite loop.

 LED3 toggles each time a new comparison is good
 LED4 is on as soon as a comparison error occurs